joinpursuit/8-0-technical-curriculum/01-fundamentals/introductory-command-line/lesson-notes/readme.md

 - What does it mean for a path to be absolute?

-- In the same terminal window, type `open .`.
+- In the same terminal window, type `open .` and then answer the following questions:

   What does the `open` command do?